raymondbernard/go-grapher/README.md

 This package is a fork from "github.com/fjukstad/gographer"

 We Fixed various websocket issues.
-We using the standard lib websockets.
+The default is golang's standard lib websockets.
-We have consolidated all relavant methods into on file.
+Also all relavant methods have been consolidated into one file.
 Once it hits v 1.0 consider it stable and production ready.
 Our goal is to use this repo to build out a richer set of visualazions based on d3js and then produce a scalable graph db using go.

 # Run the test visualization